Q. Will my dog have Public Access rights upon completion of the course?

 A. The frequency of your re-assessment depends on the age of your dog at the time of their initial training, and their graduation level.
 We also take in to account the individual ability of each human-canine team throughout the 5 and 6-day courses.
 Teams who require more support will have an earlier re-assessment date.
 The reason we re-assess dogs is to promote ongoing training and safe and reliable canine-handler teams in the workplace.
 This allows our clients and referrers to feel safe and confident working with TDA dogs.
 Typically, dogs will be re-assessed every 12 months, this can be done by video submission if required by interstate graduates.

-Q. What happens if I am not re-assesed?
+Q. What happens if I am not re-assessed?

 Q. Can I attend Group Training and Supervision without having attended the 5&6-day courses?

-Q. Can I book Individual Supervision or Consulting without having attended the 5/6-day course?
+Q. Can I book individual supervision/ training without having attended the 5/6-day course?